 How to store your food

 One of the essential things to remember when camping is protecting food from spoiling and unwanted critters.
 It isn’t just a nuisance if you leave food out, but it also aids wildlife to become dependent on humans.
+See our review of the top bear canisters to keep hungry bears away from your camp.

 If camping where bears maybe present, it is paramount.
 Bears have the ability to smell food from miles away.The last thing you would want while trying to enjoy the great outdoors is a visit from a neighboring bear.